namin/inc/src/runtime-rust/README.md

 # runtime-rust

-This is an (abandoned?) attempt to rewrite `startup.c` in Rust.
+This is an attempt to rewrite `startup.c` in Rust, as an exercise in learning Rust.
+Pointless?

-All the tests below `4.*` pass, but there is more work to reach parity, including implementing the garbage collector.
+All the tests below `5.*` pass.
+The remaining TODO to reach parity is to implement the garbage collector.

 In Scheme, from `..`:
 ```